mozilla/datazilla/README.md

 The metrics data is not currently being populated.
 The intention of this set of tables is to provide facilities for storing multiple metrics, like standard deviation, t-tests, p-values etc... associated with a particular test run.
 The tables provide a way to associated multiple calculation methods with a single metric type.
 Another intention is to store a threshold associated with each test type.
 These thresholds would be used to determine test failure in an automated fashion.

 ####UI Support Data
-The User Interface Support Data stores data required by the UI to improve performace or provide the user with preset controls.
+The User Interface Support Data stores data required by the UI to improve UI performace, reduce database load, or provide the user with preset controls.
 This area of the schema will likely be expanded as the UI is extended to provide more functionality.

 ####JSON to Schema Mapping
 Data is deposited using a JSON structure, an example input structure can be found [here](https://github.com/jeads/datazilla/blob/master/model/sql/template_schema/schema_1_perftest.json).